 “Send him to the capital,” Juliana ordered her knights.
 “Perhaps the dungeon master can loose his forked tongue.”

 Edward spun through the air on the Sergal’s Symphonic Disk, causing him to become disoriented.
-He hit the ground with a loud thud, creating a crater, and black out.
+He hit the ground with a loud thud, creating a crater, and blacked out.

 In a cold and damp prison cell within the vast dungeon beneath Cathedral City, the old Sergal of green and blue painted fur meditated.
 He could hear the keys on the dungeon master’s belt as he made his way to the Sergal’s cell.
 A fat Fennec with a heavy step and an angry scowl.
 “Vermin!
 You have a visitor.”
 The Fennec shouted as he unlocked the grill gate and slammed it open.